DelusionalSimon/prochariot/README.md

 In a recent project analyzing a VRE *E. faecium* "superbug," standard AMR screening tools **missed a critical, high-copy Multi-Drug Resistant (MDR) plasmid**.
 The threat was only identified through a time-consuming, manual, LLM-guided analysis of the full genome.

 `proChariot` is being built to **automate and scale that expert-level analysis**.
 Its role as a pipeline tool is to guide and prioritize the manual review.
-It turns a multi-hour search into a 30-second automated synthesis that generates both a machine-readable `genome_features.json` file and a human-readable `synthesis_summary.md`, allowing researchers to focus their efforts on verifying the key features `proChariot` has identified.
+It turns a multi-hour search into a 30-second automated synthesis that generates both a machine-readable `genome_features.json` file and a human-readable `synthesis_summary.txt`, allowing researchers to focus their efforts on verifying the key features `proChariot` has identified.

 ## Roadmap to first release (*v.1.0.0*)